All articles

 The case for using both

-Many managers use Intura for professional reflection and Day One for personal journaling.
-The contexts are genuinely different.
-You wouldn't want your 1:1 notes mixed in with your travel photos, and vice versa.
-Two apps, clear separation.
+A lot of managers I talk to end up using both.
+Intura for work, Day One for everything else.
+The contexts really are different.
+You wouldn't want your notes about a struggling direct report sitting next to your vacation photos, and vice versa.

-If you've been using Day One for professional notes, the migration path is simple: start Intura for work and keep Day One for everything else.
+If you've been using Day One for professional notes, the switch is simple.
+Start Intura for work and keep Day One for personal.
 You don't need to import anything.
+A clean break actually works better because Intura's prompts give you a different kind of structure than free-form entries.

 A note on pricing